 On the other hand, if the long response times is a sudden, short-term problem, you could ask members of operations or development teams to assist the customer support team on a part-time basis, such as an hour or two per day.

-Benefits of improving first response time
+Why is improving first response time so important?

 Businesses can significantly enhance the customer service experience and distinguish themselves from competitors by improving response times.
 Focusing on achieving optimal response times can deliver the following rewards to your company: